-This blog had discussed Jack Welch’s 4E’s and one P in an earlier post; given the interest among blog readers here is some more clarification about the concept.
+This blog had discussed Jack Welch’s 4E’s and one P in an earlier post; given the interest among blog readers, here is some more clarification about the concept.

 - Energize others: Do you brighten up a co-worker’s mood?
 Or do co-workers feel down after interacting with you?

-- Edge: Are you able to take tough decisions that are Yes/No without fear of being disliked?
-Welch found that many managers have two or even three of the above “E’s” and yet did not seem to click to be put in the top 20% of the curve.
+- Edge: Can you make tough decisions that are Yes/No without fear of being disliked?
+Welch found that many managers have two or even three of the above “E’s” and did not seem to click to be put in the top 20% of the curve.
 “Execution” was this missing 4th E which is this blog’s favorite managerial and leadership ability.

 - Execution: Can you deliver?
-Let us say that you are a supply chain manager who is responsible for engaging a few small high tech innovative suppliers for a new component development for a new product project.
-You asked one of your buyers to send out emails from the supplier data base and perhaps none of the suppliers responded.
-When you show up for the new product top team meeting you just say that suppliers are not responding.
-Well you are not “executing.”
+Let us say that you are a supply chain manager who is responsible for engaging a few small high-tech innovative suppliers for a new component development for a new product project.
+You asked one of your buyers to send out emails from the supplier database, and perhaps none of the suppliers responded.
+When you show up for the new product top team meeting, you just say that suppliers are not responding.
+Well, you are not “executing.”

 Such managers do not promise anything easily.
-Once they do, top management or the board knows that it can “consider it done”!
+Once they do, top management or the board knows it can “consider it done”!

-5.Passion: is the “P” in the 4 E’s and one P. A manager who is passionate about her/his job goals normally has some of the first 3 E’s and must focus a great deal on executing.
+5.Passion: is the “P” in the 4 E’s and one P. A manager passionate about her/his job goals normally has some of the first 3 E’s and must focus a great deal on executing.
 Passion is what holds the 4 E’s together for the top 20% performers.